Wolfrite-CK3/Easier-Realm-Management/README.md

 For this to work, CK3 has to support the language, so do keep that in mind.

 # Incompatibility
-- Due to how it is coded, any mod that changes the Conversion Task, will be incompatibility, without a patch.
+- Due to how it is coded, any mod that changes the Convert Religion Task, will be incompatibility, without a patch.
 - Due to how it is coded, any mod that changes the Promote Culture Task, will be incompatibility, without a patch.
 - Due to how it is coded, any mod that changes the Increase Control Task, will be incompatibility, without a patch.